Mission of the Humane Society of Boulder Valley

 It is the mission of the Humane Society of Boulder Valley to protect and enhance the lives of companion animals by promoting healthy relationships between pets and people.
 We were founded more than a century ago in 1902, yet this mission holds true today as we counter animal neglect and cruelty and partner with other animal welfare organizations, sharing our mutual mission of saving more animals' lives.

-The Humane Society of Boulder Valley provides shelter and care to more than 7,000 animals each year, with 93 percent of these animals being successfully adopted or reunited with their guardians.
-Our success rates are enhanced by our behavior modification program, which helps shelter dogs and cats overcome behavior problems, and our shelter medicine program, providing quality and compassionate medical services to shelter animals.
+The Humane Society of Boulder Valley provides shelter and care to more than 7,000 animals each year, with 95 percent of these animals being successfully adopted or reunited with their guardians.
+Our success rates are supported by our Behavior Modification program; helping shelter dogs and cats overcome behavior problems, our Shelter Medicine program; providing quality and compassionate medical services to shelter animals, and our Safety Net program; ensuring healthy relationships are supported in times of need and crisis.

-Our successful adoption programs allow us the ability to open our doors to thousands of animals due to overcrowding or lack of resources in other shelters throughout our region.
-The transfer program also enables us to offer a greater variety of animals to our adoption clients.
-Every year we partner with over 55 other animal welfare agencies to provide more care and services for homeless pets.
+Our Adoption program allow us the ability to open our doors to thousands of animals due to overcrowding or lack of resources in other shelters throughout our region.
+The Transfer program also enables us to offer a greater variety of animals to our adoption clients.
+Every year we partner with over 50 other animal welfare agencies to provide more care and services for homeless pets.

-Along with our shelter, foster program and adoption services, the Humane Society of Boulder Valley operates a full-service veterinary clinic, the Sonnyside Retail Store and a Thrift and Gift Shop.
+The Humane Society of Boulder Valley also operates a full-service public veterinary clinic, the Sonnyside Retail Store, the Training and Behavior Center and a Thrift and Gift Shop.
 Our reward-based, positive reinforcement training and behavioral courses touch the lives of more than 5,000 clients each year.
 All of these services are open to the public.